Skip Navigation LinksHome > SSW Standards > SSW Rules > Rules to Better Project Management with TFS (Creating and Managing Release Plans)

 Figure: Change the "New e-mail body:" so you can generate a proper "done" mail

-Besides the Email subject, you shoud also do the following
+Besides the Email subject, you should:

 Done